-Those contingencies that may arise during the course of employment such as, but not limited to, the absence or resignation of one of the job-sharers, the computation of employment benefits, and the responsibilities to participate in staff meetings, meet jointly with parents, attend inservice activities and to serve on committees shall be discussed and set forth in a signed ineet jointly with parents, attend hiservice activities and to serve on committees shall be discussed and set forth in a signed written agreement.
+Those contingencies that may arise during the course of employment such as, but not limited to, the absence or resignation of one of the job-sharers, the computation of employment benefits, and the responsibilities to participate in staff meetings, meet jointly with parents, attend inservice activities and to serve on committees shall be discussed and set forth in a signed written agreement.
 This shall be completed by the Personnel Director.
 The purpose of the written agreement is to prevent potential conflicts and is not intended to discourage job sharing.